 The road to the City by the Bay is fraught with danger and excitement (I left my @&#% in San Francisco).

-Only two weeks ago, Mr. Pap Smear and I were fortunately able to take a vacation to San Francisco.
-Here was my big chance to explore the “The Golden City” and relive the adventures of Miss MaryAnn Singleton.
-We decided that having a car in the city could be more of a liability than advantage.
-For example I could park my car at Fisherman’s Wharf for just $45 a day.
+Only two weeks ago, Mr. Pap Smear and I were, fortunately, able to take a vacation to San Francisco.
+Here was my big chance to explore “The Golden City” and relive the adventures of Miss MaryAnn Singleton.
+We decided that having a car in the city could be more of a liability than an advantage.
+For example, I could park my car at Fisherman’s Wharf for just $45 a day.
 What a bargain!
-So we decided to get a hotel across the bay in El Cerrito, near a BART station and commute into the city like the locals.
+So we decided to get a hotel across the bay in El Cerrito, near a BART station, and commute into the city like the locals.

 We got to the BART station on a Saturday morning, thank goodness it was not too busy.
-It was a huge adventure for a little queen from an Idaho farm town, human population 350 and 5,000 sheep.
-Once we figured out how to purchase the tickets from a vending machine, no need to interact with a person, and to go through the automatic turnstile, the train thundered into the station and off we went.
-I tried to occupy my mind by staring at a very cute boy “man spreading” his well muscled thighs, through spandex cycle shorts, as the train entered the tunnel under the bay, beneath the hundreds of feet of dark, cold, deadly water that could at any moment come crashing into the tunnel.
+It was a huge adventure for a little queen from an Idaho farm town, human population of 350 and 5,000 sheep.
+Once we figured out how to purchase the tickets from a vending machine, no need to interact with a person, and to go through the automatic turnstile, the train thundered into the station, and off we went.
+I tried to occupy my mind by staring at a very cute boy “manspreading” his well-muscled thighs, through spandex cycle shorts, as the train entered the tunnel under the bay, beneath the hundreds of feet of dark, cold, deadly water that could at any moment come crashing into the tunnel.
 I could not help but envision Shelly Winters swimming for her life, attempting to escape from the capsized USS Poseidon.